IA-C-Lab-Fudan/Chisel-FFT-generator/README.md

 *NOTE:
 The branch **BRAM** contains codes using BRAM explicitely in FPGA flow.
 The branch **STFT** contains a **Chisel-STFT** project applied to Short-time Fourier transform.
-The branch **FFT-Generator** contains a project supporting more configurations for the flexiblity of construction and datafromat.*
+The branch **FFT-Generator** contains a project supporting more configurations for the flexiblity of construction and datafromat.This is the latest and most complete version.For more details, please refer to this branch's README.md*

 This Chisel project implements a [R2MDC](https://ieeexplore.ieee.org/document/7421167) (Radix-2 Multipath Delay Commutator) FFT hardware design, and the source and test files are organized as follows.